GitarPlayer/ghost-azure-bicep/README.md

 | NF7  | Through the use the WAF of Azure Front Door the security engineer gain insight into the traffic of the web application.
 The Azure Log Analytics is configured with Microsoft Sentinel.
 Since all the logs are in Azure Log Analytics it is ideal for SOC operation. |

 ### Improvements
-1. The code could be extended for MySQL read replicas because that would enable Active/Active or Active/Passive disaster recovery.
-Also this would enabling scaling out currently we only scale up.
+1. The code could be extended for MySQL read replicas because that would enable Active/Passive disaster recovery.
+Unfortunately scaling out horizontally is not possible without further engineering (because the ghost application natively does not support sending read request to a read-only MySQL instance), so something like ProxySQL or some routing rules with Azure Front Door are needed..
 Furthermore with read replicas the application could handle the loss of up to two zone-level failures.
 2. The MySQL database should be reached with a private endpoint and a Vnet for optimal security (increases complexity quite a bit though).
 3. A private Azure Container registry would probably be used instead of DockerHub.